fusioninsight/ecosystem/en/Data_Integration/Using_Talend_with_FusionInsight.md

 ### HDFS Get Procedure
-  - The whole process shown as the following pic:
+  - The whole process is shown as the following pic:

   ![](assets/Using_Talend_with_FusionInsight/markdown-img-paste-20180910220302703.png)